pranav-ust/hkust-materials/README.md

 # HKUST BDT Assignments and Projects

 Assignments and Projects I did in HKUST (whatever I could find in my laptop).
+I spend a lot of time on my assignments and projects, in order to deliver the highest quality.
+If you are a BDT student in HKUST, this repo could be helpful for you.

 ## 5001: Data Science Basics